vic/vix/README.md

 [![Cachix](https://img.shields.io/badge/cachix-vix-blue.svg)](https://app.cachix.org/cache/vix)
 [![Dendritic Pattern](https://img.shields.io/badge/pattern-dendritic-6c3.svg)](https://vic.github.io/dendrix/Dendritic.html)

 Welcome!
-This repository is a friendly, modular, and shareable NixOS/MacOS/WSL configuration, designed both for my own use and as a template for anyone interested in the [Dendritic](https://vic.github.io/dendrix/Dendritic.html) pattern.
+This repository is vic's, modular, and shareable NixOS/MacOS/WSL configuration, designed both for my own use and as a template for anyone interested in the [Dendritic](https://vic.github.io/dendrix/Dendritic.html) pattern.
 Whether you're new to Nix or a seasoned user, you'll find reusable modules, clear structure, and plenty of pointers to help you get started or extend your own setup.

 ---